Adele Morales: Stabbing

-On Saturday, November 19, 1960, Mailer stabbed Adele with a penknife after a party, nearly killing her.
+On Sunday, November 20, 1960, Mailer stabbed Adele with a penknife after a party, nearly killing her.
 He cut through her breast, only just missing her heart.
 Then he stabbed her in the back.
 As she lay there, hemorrhaging, one man reached down to help her.
 Mailer snapped: "Get away from her.
 Let the bitch die."

 He was involuntarily committed to Bellevue Hospital for 17 days; his wife would not press charges, and he later pleaded guilty to a reduced charge of assault, and was given a suspended sentence.
 In the short term, Morales made a physical recovery, and the two divorced in 1962.

-Aftermath
+Later life and legacy

 In 1997, she published a memoir of her marriage to Mailer titled The Last Party, which recounted the violence and its aftermath.
 This incident has been a focal point for feminist critics of Mailer, who point to themes of sexual violence in his work.

 She spent her last years in a rent-controlled Manhattan tenement in relative poverty.
 The former couple had two daughters: Danielle "Dandy" Mailer (born 1957) is a painter, and Elizabeth Anne "Betsy" Mailer (born 1959) is a writer.
-Adele Morales died in New York City on November 22, 2015 from pneumonia, at the age of 90.
+Morales died in New York City on November 22, 2015, from pneumonia, at the age of 90.

+Shortly after her death, her daughter Danielle Mailer explained: "She wanted to be remembered as a gifted painter and actress and as a mother who was fiercely devoted to her (two) girls."